xregistry/spec/core/spec.md

   attributes.
 - Both `$include` and `$includes` MUST NOT be present at the same time at the same level in the model.
-- Included model definitions MAY include `include` directives, but MUST NOT be recursive.
+- Included model definitions MAY use `include` directives, but MUST NOT be recursive.
 - Resolution of the include path MUST follow standard path resolution.
   Meaning, relative paths are relative to the document with the include